Smoking cessation: Withdrawal symptoms

 The CDC recognizes seven common nicotine withdrawal symptoms that people often face when stopping smoking: "cravings to smoke, feeling irritated, grouchy, or upset, feeling jumpy and restless, having a hard time concentrating, having trouble sleeping, feeling hungry or gaining weight, or feeling anxious, sad or depressed."
-Studies have shown that use of pharmacotherapies, such as varenicline can be useful in reducing withdrawal symptoms during the quitting process.
+Studies have shown that the use of pharmacotherapies, such as varenicline can be useful in reducing withdrawal symptoms during the quitting process.

 Weight gain

 Giving up smoking is associated with an average weight gain of 4–5 kg after 12 months, most of which occurs within the first three months of quitting.

 The possible causes of the weight gain include: